Indonesian cuisine: Arab influences

-Indian influence can be observed in Indonesia as early as the 4th century.
-Following the spread of Islam to Indonesia, Muslim Indian as well as Arab influences made their way into Indonesian cuisine.
-Examples include Indian martabak and kari (curry) that influenced Sumatran cuisines of Aceh, Minangkabau, and Malay; in addition to Betawi and coastal Javanese cuisine.
-Some of Aceh and Minangkabau dishes such as roti cane, nasi biryani, nasi kebuli, and gulai kambing can trace its origin to Indian influences.

 Chinese influences

 Chinese immigration to Indonesia started in the 7th century, and accelerated during Dutch colonial times, thus creating the fusion of Chinese cuisine with indigenous Indonesian style.
 Similar Chinese-native fusion cuisine phenomena is also observable in neighbouring Malaysia and Singapore as peranakan cuisine.

-Some popular Indonesian dishes trace its origin to Chinese influences such as; bakmi, bakso, soto mie, soto, bakpau, nasi goreng, mie goreng, tahu goreng, siomay, pempek, lumpia, nasi tim, cap cai, fu yung hai and swikee.
+Most of the Chinese influence on Indonesian cuisine hails from the Hokkien style of cooking, with other influences coming from Hakka, Teochew and Cantonese style of cooking.
+Some of Chinese Indonesian food retain its Hokkien name; e.g. kwetiau, bakmi, bakcang, bihun and lumpia.
+Some popular Indonesian dishes trace its origin to Chinese influences such as; bakso, soto mie, soto, bakpau, nasi goreng, mie goreng, tahu goreng, siomay, pempek, nasi tim, cap cai, fu yung hai and swikee.
 Some of this Chinese-influenced dishes has been so well-integrated into Indonesian mainstream cuisine that many Indonesian today might not recognise their Chinese-origin and considered them their own.

-Dutch influences
+European influences

-The Dutch arrived in Indonesia in the 16th century in search of spices.
+The Dutch and The Portuguese arrived in Indonesia in the 15th and the 16th century respectively in search of spices.
+The two colonial powers went for a century of struggle for the dominance over the archipelago, with the Dutch coming as victorious.
 When the Dutch East India Company (VOC) went bankrupt in 1800, Indonesia became a treasured colony of the Netherlands.
 Through colonialism, Europeans introduced bread, cheese, barbecued steak and pancake.
-Bread, butter and margarine, chocolate sprinkles, sandwiches filled with ham, cheese or fruit jam, poffertjes, pannekoek and Dutch cheeses are commonly consumed by colonial Dutch and Indos during the colonial era.
-Some of native upperclass ningrat (nobles) and educated native were exposed to European cuisine; This cuisine was held in high esteem as the cuisine of the upper class of Dutch East Indies society.
+Bread, butter and margarine, chocolate sprinkles, sandwiches filled with ham, cheese or fruit jam, poffertjes, pannenkoek and Dutch cheeses are commonly consumed by colonial Dutch and Indos during the colonial era.
+Some of native upperclass ningrat (nobles and economically well-off), and educated natives were exposed to European cuisine; This cuisine was held in high esteem as the cuisine of the upper class of Dutch East Indies society.